The California Soccer Academy and Language Camp Camarillo, California

 - Personal trainer for many outstanding young players in Southern California.

-The ELS language program would run before the start of soccer camp.
-The students will participate in their language course at the ELS malibu Camp at Pepperdine University.
+The ELS language program runs priror to the start of CA Soccer Academy camp.
+Students will live and participate in the language program at the ELS Malibu Camp at Pepperdine University.
+The combined program is geared to ages 14-17.

 Camper who choose to add language to their Soccer Academy program will stay at Pepperdine University, located in Malibu.
 There will be 15 - 50-minutes lessons offered per week, 3 lessons per day focused on building English language skills in a small class size of no more than 15 students.
 After instruction, and on the weekends,students will participate in a variety of pre-planned activites that allow them to explore the Greater Los Angeles area and practice their language skills.
 Click on the link to see a short video about ELS Malibu Language camp at Pepperdine.
 This is a very exciting adventure and learning program.
 Schedules and programs are also available by downloading the brochure.